sk337/fibb-rs/README.md

 Options:
   -h, --help    Display this help message
   --json        Output result in JSON format.
-Time is in nanoseconds
+Time is in nanoseconds -s, --short   Only output the result
+  -t, --time    Output time
 ```

 ## Install